-----------WORK IN PROGRESS------WORK IN PROGRESS------

 ABSTRACT:

 The aim of this artistic research project is to create an illustrated VR documentary experience that narrates the story of a time witness from the second world war in Bodø, Norway.
-The project explores questions concerning ethics and visual storytelling in the encounter between the VR-audience, interviewed subjects and the audiovisual spatial design.
+The project explores various storytelling approaches and how these affect questions concerning ethics in the encounter between the VR-audience, interviewed subjects and the audiovisual spatial design.
 Artistic and qualitative research methods have been employed to explore how different visual modes and contexts alter the experience of the narrator and narrative in a media form characterized by its ability to place the viewer in a state of immersion, intimacy, and a sense of presence.
-Theoretically, this study is situated in an artistic landscape connected to storytelling, media theory, journalism and ethics.
-Concepts such as media witness ethics, with the so-called risk of improper distance are relevant for the reflection associated with the project.
-The study proposes a view on ethics towards VR- storytelling that is depending on its position in a spectrum of different types of VR-experiences, from the totally immersive and interactive VR-simulations to VR-experiences that is more into the direction of cinematic screen based experiences.
-The Shadow of War VR-experience represents the latter and suggest a mindset to designing for virtual reality that is more looking to be utilizing opportunities in the technology rather than trying to establish a recipy for VR-storytelling this early in the ongoing history of VR-technology experiences.
+This study is situated in an artistic landscapes of visual arts, illustration, media theory and journalism.
+Concepts such as documentary ethics, representation, media witness, distant others, with the so-called risk of improper distance are relevant for the reflection associated with the project.
+Based on a comparative study and artistic research methods the project highlights ways of handeling VR-storytelling ethics.
+The study also propose a view and understanding of ethics towards VR- storytelling that is depending on each experiences placement in a spectrum of different types of VR-experiences, from the totally immersive and interactive to VR-experiences that is more closely related to traditional cinematic screen based experiences.
+The Shadow of War VR-experience is an example of the latter.
+With its familiarity to film and traditional illustrative techniques the study is also serving as an educational example of how to introduce new visual storytellers, moving from traditional media into immersive storytelling.

 CONTENTS: